54L1M/shenfiles/scripts/README.md

 - Can automatically source the new environment file in the current `tmux` pane.
 - Provides a `link` command to symlink the project's root `.env` to the active one in `ENV/.env`, which is useful for applications that expect it in the root.

 ---

-### `shensync.sh`

-**Dotfiles Repository Synchronizer**

-A simple script to automate the process of committing and pushing changes to this dotfiles repository.

-**What it does:**
-- Checks for any modified, new, or deleted files in the git repository.
-- Creates a unique commit for each change with a standardized message (e.g., "Update file.txt", "Add new_script.sh").
-- Pushes all new commits to the `origin` remote.

----